RiverGlide/ruby_project_template/README.md

     git remote add origin <git link to your project>

-Check the Rakefile and set your minimum ruby version number
+Check the Rakefile and set your minimum ruby version number, e.g.:

     ENV[ 'MINIMUM_RUBY_VERSION' ] = '1.9.2'